John Hampden Grammar School

-John Hampden Grammar School (known colloquially as "JHGS") is a selective state boys' grammar school in High Wycombe, Buckinghamshire, England.
+John Hampden Grammar School (known colloquially as "JHGS") is a 7–13 boys' selective state grammar school in High Wycombe, Buckinghamshire, England.
 It is named after the local member of parliament and English Civil War commander John Hampden.
 In June 2011, the school became an Academy.

 Established as the Schools of Science and Art in 1893, it is situated on Marlow Hill to the south of the town and has a capacity of about 1,150 boys aged between 11 and 18.

 History

-Early origins as the Schools of Science and Art: 1893–1915
+Early origins

 In the early 1890s a fund was set up to raise money for an art and technical school in High Wycombe to help support the traditional skills in the town of cabinet making, carving and polishing.
 Early donations to the fund included a grant of £575 from the School of Art in Kensington Gardens and a further donation from Buckinghamshire County Council's education fund which had benefited from proceeds derived from an unpopular tax imposed on wines and spirits.
 To make up the shortfall needed to pay for the building the schools' trustees and general committee ran a three-day fair in the grounds of Wycombe Abbey, the home of the then Lord Carrington.
 The fête took place in July 1892, with Lady Carrington arriving by a special train from Paddington.
 The Great Western Railway also ran excursions from Maidenhead, Thame, Aylesbury and Chinnor and the revelries were led by the band of the 17th Lancers.
 By the end of the event the committee had raised £800.

 The school was originally built on 530 square yards of land in Frogmore Gardens (now known as 'Frogmoor' or 'Frogmore') purchased from Lord Carrington for £325.
 The building work cost £1,964 and when the school opened there was still a shortfall of £230, some of which was met by a further bazaar.
 The original building was designed by Arthur Vernon who also designed the RGS building and was the first man to own a car in High Wycombe.
 In 1901 the trustees allowed girls to be taught in separate classes and teachers and this arrangement continued until 1906 when the girls moved to buildings in Benjamin Road, ultimately becoming Wycombe High School.
 Courses were run at the school at all times of the day but most were in the evenings and weekends so that pupils could also work in the local furniture trade.